JoshuaWard9080/ClimATe/README.md

 - **Piling Snow (`PilingSnow.cs`)**
   - Rises throughout each level
   - Speed is controlled by temperature
-  - Kills player if touched
+  - Kills player if it reaches up to their ears

 - **Lives Manager (`LivesDisplay.cs`)**
   - Manages player’s current lives